australiangreens/civirfm/README.md

 After installation carry out the following steps.

+### Update CMS user permissions

+The extension installs two permissions for administering and accessing the CiviRFM extension and its data.

+Load the CiviCRM User and Permissions page (`/civicrm/admin/access?reset=1`) and use the link to access your CMS permissions management page (eg. "Drupal Access Control" or "WordPress Access Control").

+Grant the "CiviRFM RFM extension: Administer" and "CiviRFM RFM Extension: Access CiviRFM" permissions as appropriate.

 ### Configure the extension

 Head to `/civicrm/admin/setting/civirfm` and specify the RMF period (whole years) and relevant financial type(s).